jankazil/Arotake/README.md

 - HRRR and observation variables must share consistent units.
 Temperatures in Celsius are automatically converted to Kelvin.
 - The observation dataset must fully cover the HRRR forecast validation period.
-- This command can be run either as the installed entry point `analyze_hrrr_vs_observations` or directly via the Python script.
+- This command can be run either as the installed entry point `analyze-hrrr-vs-observations` or directly via the Python script.

 ## Public API